csc-training/portable-gpu-programming/openmp/05-poisson-async/solution/README.md

    so the run time is the same as without the I/O step.
 The remaining difference is mostly due to the final write after the 5000th iteration which is included in timing (a single write takes about 0.1-0.2 seconds).

+   Note that the provided code relies on separate memory allocations for `u` on the host and device to overlap the computation and I/O. Thus, it doesn't work correctly when using host (CPU threads) as the offload target.